 Decide What Level of Localization You Will Have on Your Site

-An important consideration of how to build a multilingual website is: how much of your website do you even want to translate?
+An important consideration of multilingual website development is: how much of your website do you even want to translate?

 Do you need to translate all of your content?
 Or do you just want a bare-bones foreign language website?